karnapatel26/edunetproejctsubmission/README.md

 - Inventory Tracking: Stock Levels, Availability, Reorder Alerts

 How to Use This Dashboard :
-- Download `PowerBI-SCM-Dashboard.pbix` and open in Power BI Desktop.
+- Download `KarnaFinalProject.pbix` and open in Power BI Desktop.
 - Import dataset (`Dataset.csv`) if needed.
 - Explore interactive visuals and slicers for supply chain insights.